Rherring07/cookBook/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Feel free to clone and/or download this repo to tweek, edit, or do whatever with.
+Feel free to clone and/or download this repo to tweak, edit, or do whatever with.

 ### Prerequisites